sachin4594/svaidya.github.io/_pages/talks.md

 ---

 ## Invited talks
-Interpretable AI and robotics for physics -- _upcoming_\
+Interpretable AI and robotics for photonics\
 Host: Prof. Mohammad Hafezi at University of Maryland (May 2025) |  College Park, Maryland

 Unidirectional flow of quantum noise through non-reciprocity\